cmu-sei/juneberry/docs/vignettes/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md

 Authors: Michael Vicente, Nick Winski, Violet Turri, and Nathan VanHoudnos \
 Version: Juneberry 0.4 \
-Date: August 2021
+Date: February 2022

-This vignette demonstrates how to replicate a classic machine learning result with Juneberry.
+This vignette demonstrates how to replicate a classic machine learning result in Juneberry.
 The vignette focuses on reproducing the CIFAR-10 results reported in the He et al. (2015) paper that introduced ResNets for two reasons:

 1. CIFAR-10 is both widely available and small enough to experiment on quickly.